📊 Our Test Results:

 ✅ Pros

-- Handles omnichannel support from one clean dashboard
+- Handles support requests from multiple channels in one agent workspace

-- AI automation resolves 80%+ of routine tickets
+- AI automation resolves 80%+ of routine customer conversations

 ❌ Cons

-- Pricing starts at $55/agent/month — expensive for small teams
+- Zendesk’s pricing starts at $55/agent — expensive for small businesses

-- Not designed for outbound sales — lacks built-in calling or dialer
+- Not designed for sales — lacks built-in calling or power dialer features

 What is Close CRM?

-Close CRM is a sales-focused platform built for small to medium-sized businesses.
+Close CRM is a customer relationship management platform built for small businesses and SMB sales teams.

-It combines email, calling, and SMS into a single sales inbox.
-This cuts out the need for separate phone systems.
+The app combines email, calling, and SMS into a single sales inbox.
+This eliminates manual data entry and tool-switching for sales reps.

 Close CRM

 Close CRM is purpose-built for high-velocity inside sales teams.
-It combines calling, email, and SMS in one place — so your reps spend more time selling and less time switching tools.
+It combines built in calling, email, and SMS so your sales reps spend more time on prospects and less time switching tools.

 Close CRM Pricing